Uniswap/docs/versioned_docs/version-V2/guides/interface-integration/03-iframe-integration.md

 />
 ```

 You can customize the selected page, selected custom tokens and more using URL query parameters.
-See <Link to='/docs/v2/interface-integration/custom-interface-linking'>Custom Linking</Link>.
+See [Custom Linking](custom-interface-linking).